- Need: To reduce deaths due to opioid overdose in rural southeast West Virginia.

 Community Connections, Inc. was able to address the initial opposition of its project through partners like the West Virginia Department of Justice (WV DOJ).
 The WV DOJ hosted a media event announcing that the State Police would partner with Community Connections, Inc. After the State Police got on board, the Sheriff's Department and the City Police followed suit.

-Another important partner is the Bluefield State College, where program coordinators were able to train and certify over 200 RN graduates.
+Another important partner was the Bluefield State College, where program coordinators were able to train and certify over 200 RN graduates.
 Students learned about overdose referral as well as patient education and treatment referral.
 In addition, program coordinators wrote an overdose protocol so that trainees knew how to address any overdoses that happened on campus.

 The West Virginia Bureau of Behavioral Health and Health Facilities, the federally designated state authority for mental health and substance abuse, released an initiative (1.884.HELP4WV) at the same time that Project Renew received the FORHP grant.
 The bureau told program coordinators that anyone who called the HELP4WV number would be guaranteed a bed in a treatment facility.